RhinoBytes/tinyapp/README.md

-# TinyApp Project
+## TinyApp Project
 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+## Features
+- User can create a new account
+- User can log in
+- User can create, update, and delete their own URLs
+- User can log out

+## Getting Started
+-  Clone the repository
+-  Install dependencies using the npm install command
+-  Run the app using the npm start command
+-  Visit http://localhost:8080/ in your web browser
-## Final Product
+## Usage

-(1) User should be able to to create a new account
+- Navigate to http://localhost:8080/ to create a new account or log in
-(2) User should be able to login
-(3) User should be able to create/update/Delete their own URL (4) User will logout
+- After logging in, user will be redirected to /urls where they can create, update, or delete their own URLs
+- To create a new shortened URL, click the "Create New URL" button and enter the long URL
+- To update or delete an existing URL, click the "Edit" or "Delete" buttons, respectively
 ## Screenshots
 - [Login Home Page](https://github.com/Rhinokick/tinyapp/blob/main/docs/login.png)
 - [Loged in Home Page](https://github.com/Rhinokick/tinyapp/blob/main/docs/Urls.png)